 Fungal Infections and Pool Environment Foot Care

 Tinea pedis (athlete’s foot) affects swimmers at 2-3 times the rate of the general athletic population due to the warm, wet environment that promotes fungal growth.
-Pool decks, locker rooms, and shared shower areas harbor dermatophyte fungi that colonize macerated skin with remarkable efficiency.
+Pool decks, locker rooms, and shared shower areas harbor dermatophyte fungi that colonize macerated skin with notable efficiency.
 The characteristic itching, scaling, and cracking between toes often appears within days of exposure.

 Onychomycosis (toenail fungus) follows tinea pedis when fungal organisms penetrate damaged nail beds — a progression accelerated by the chronic nail microtrauma swimmers experience from wall contacts during turns.
 The warm, dark, moist environment inside swim shoes and water socks after practice creates ideal conditions for fungal nail colonization.